u-boot/u-boot/tools/binman/binman.rst

     ulong u_boot_offset = binman_sym(ulong, u_boot_any, image_pos);

-Thus u_boot_offset will be set to the image-pos of U-Boot in memory, assuming that the whole image has been loaded, or is available in flash.
+Thus u_boot_offset will be set to the image-pos of U-Boot in memory, assuming that the whole image has been loaded or is available in flash.
 You can then jump to that address to start U-Boot.

 At present this feature is only supported in SPL and TPL.
-In principle it is possible to fill in such symbols in U-Boot proper, as well, but a future C library is planned for this instead, to read from the device tree.
+In principle it is possible to fill in such symbols in U-Boot proper, as well, but a future C library is planned for this instead, to read from the devicetree.

 As well as image-pos, it is possible to read the size of an entry and its offset (which is the start position of the entry within its parent).

-A small technical note: Binman automatically adds the base address of the image (i.e. __image_copy_start) to the value of the image-pos symbol, so that when the image is loaded to its linked address, the value will be correct and actually point into the image.
+A small technical note: Binman automatically adds the base address of the image (i.e. __image_copy_start) to the value of the image-pos symbol, so that when the image is loaded to its linked address; the value will be correct and actually point into the image.

 For example, say SPL is at the start of the image and linked to start at address